Francisco Mejía Player Props: Rays vs. Blue Jays

 Francisco Mejía At The Plate

-- Mejia is batting .211 with five doubles, a home run and six walks.
+- Mejia has six doubles, a home run and six walks while hitting .216.

-- Mejia has picked up a hit in 10 of 21 games this year, with multiple hits three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.